ojaha065/simplePHPLoginSystem/README.md

 ## Setup

-As stated earlier, you'll need MySQL database.
+As stated earlier, you'll need a MySQL database.
 The database requires very little space and any fairly recent version of MySQl should work.
 You can set up your database and create admin account manually, or you can use my automatic installer.

 ### Using the automatic installer
 0. Have a MySQL database that you have access to.
 1. Navigate (using browser) to the root of the file structure.
 You will be redirected to the install wizard.
-    * You can can also directly navigate to ***/install/***.
+    * You can can also directly navigate to **/install/**.
 2. Follow on-screen instructions.

-If any problems happen during automatic installation, you must set up the database and admin account manually.
+If the automatic installer does not work, you need to set up the database and admin account manually.
 See instructions below.

 ### Setting up the database manually
 0. Have a MySQL database that you have access to.
 1. Create table `users` with four colums: `username` , `password` , `accessLevel` and `lastLogin`.
 Use a string data type like CHAR.
 I personally like to use VARCHAR.
-I would also add auto incrementing id field but that is not strictly required.
+I would also add a auto incrementing id field but that is not strictly required.
-2. Insert your database hostname, port, name and credentials into **/utils/databaseConnect.php**.
-I recommend creating dedicated account with restricted permissions.
+2. Insert your database hostname, port, name and credentials into **/utils/credentials.php**.
+I recommend using a dedicated account with restricted permissions.

 #### Field lengths
 If you are using VARCHAR or other data type with varying maximum string length, then the table below will be useful.